Twitch Responds to the ‘Cheating’ View Bots Scandal

 There is a growing opportunity for creators to monetize through direct payment features like tips and paid subscriptions, both of which are prominent across livestreaming platforms.

-Lastly, the report highlights the power of affiliate marketing.
+Lastly, the report highlights the power of affiliate marketing (opens in a new tab).
 It reveals that a third of all adults and more than half of Gen Z and Millennials say content creators influence their buying decisions.

 News Highlights